sanje2v/DualSuperResLearningForSemSeg/README.md

 # Implementation of 'Dual Super Resolution Learning For Semantic Segmentation', CVPR 2020 paper
-[This paper](http://openaccess.thecvf.com/content_CVPR_2020/html/Wang_Dual_Super-Resolution_Learning_for_Semantic_Segmentation_CVPR_2020_paper.html) combines Super-Resolution and Feature Affinity learning to improve traditional semantic segmentation model.
+This is an implemention of [a CVPR 2020 paper](http://openaccess.thecvf.com/content_CVPR_2020/html/Wang_Dual_Super-Resolution_Learning_for_Semantic_Segmentation_CVPR_2020_paper.html) that combines Super-Resolution and Feature Affinity learning to improve traditional semantic segmentation model.

 ![picture](demo/stage1_output.png)